 Focus and Scope

-Any kind of health and medical data is acceptable.
+Any kind of health and medical data is acceptable as long as it is available through moderated or open access.
 In addition, Open Health Data encourages the deposition of grey literature, such as research study protocols, data management plans, consent forms, participant guidance documents and white paper reports.

 This journal publishes continuously, with papers coming online as soon as they have passed peer review.